Joshua-Pierson/Project2-Meme/README.md

     * JavaScript
     * HTML
     * CSS
+    * Giphy API
     * Google Fonts
     * Bootstrap

+## ABout Giphy API

+The Giphy API is a web-based interface provided by Giphy that allows developers to access and integrate Giphy's vast library of animated GIFs, stickers, and other media into their own applications.
+It offers endpoints for searching, trending content, translating phrases into GIFs, uploading media, and more.
+The API returns data in JSON format and supports customizable parameters like search terms, content ratings, and media formats, making it easy to embed and interact with GIF content programmatically.

 ## Test Site
 <p> To see Website: <a href="https://joshua-pierson.github.io/Project2-Meme/"> Click Here</a></p>